230 submissions.

 Built first for pitch-deck review.
 The same first-read logic can support VC dealflow and hackathon application screening — shown in the workflow section below.

 You just saw a real report.
 Send us one batch and we will produce the same from your own decks.
+First run free through Aug 31, 2026, up to 10 decks.

 230 submissions.